cf73/humanity/content/collections/partner_initiatives/attend-a-care-event.md

 blueprint: partner_initiative
 title: 'Attend a CARE event'
 image: image-1714353715.jpeg
-summary: 'Throughout the year, CARE hosts events throughout the United States and in the over 100 countries where we work.
-These events are designed to bring people together, spark meaningful conversation around our work, and resource our future for the fight against global poverty.'
+summary: '"Throughout the year, CARE hosts events throughout the United States and in the over 100 countries where we work.
+These events are designed to bring people together, spark meaningful conversation around our work, and resource our future for the fight against global poverty."'
 call_to_action: 'Join a Care International event'
 key_facts_that_make_this_urgent: 'A CARE event promises to leave you with answers about how we can all help support women and girls around the world.
 You will find yourself among a passionate group of philanthropists and change-makers who are committed to cutting poverty off at its roots and providing tools for sustainable change to the people most vulnerable to hunger, violence and disease.'
 description: